-- 4.13 Given the above analysis of the Derbyshire Landscape Character Assessment that supports the adopted Core Strategy and Saved Policies, it is clear that the landscape is characterised by the enclosed pattern formed by woodland and trees along watercourses and to field boundaries. - 4.14 The appeal site is situated within the urban fringe and influenced by the residential and industrial context.
-The landscape character assessment recognises the influence of enclosure, industrialisation and housing development within the area. - 4.15 As I examine further below, the appeal site is situated within a well contained landscape that is heavily influenced by development on the edges of Ilkeston that includes employment, industrial and residential development. - 4.16 This is contrary to the assertion made within Reason for Refusal 5 that the open landscape is characteristic of the area. - 4.17 Plan 2: Site Context shows the location of the appeal site overlaid onto an aerial image.
+- Given the above analysis of the Derbyshire Landscape Character Assessment that supports the adopted Core Strategy and Saved Policies, it is clear that the wider landscape of the Coalfield Village Farmlands LCT is characterised by the enclosed pattern formed by woodland and trees along watercourses and to field boundaries. - 5.14 The appeal site is situated within the urban fringe and influenced by the residential and industrial context.
+The landscape character assessment recognises the influence of enclosure, industrialisation and housing development within the area. - 5.15 As I examine further below, the appeal site is situated within a well contained landscape that is heavily influenced by development on the edges of Ilkeston that includes employment, industrial and residential development. - 5.16 This is contrary to the assertion made within Reason for Refusal 5 that the open landscape is characteristic of the area. - 5.17 Figure 2: Site Context (volume 2 of my evidence) shows the location of the appeal site overlaid onto an aerial image.
 This clearly demonstrates the context of the site including the urban edge of Ilkeston that, in turn, includes industrial and commercial development on the sites of the former ironworks that extends to the south of Low's Lane and Sowbrook Lane.
 As set out above when examining the policy context, the former ironworks east of Ilkeston Road is part of the Stanton Regeneration Site and has consent for large-scale employment development.
-An extract of Plan 2 is included below.
+An extract of Figure 2 is included below.

-Figure 8: Extract of Plan 7 - Site Context
+Figure 5-2: Extract of Figure 2 - Site Context